-Email: special_education@soesd.k12.or.us/special_education

-5465 S. Pacific Highway Phoenix, OR 97535 Phone: 541-776-8590 Fax: 541-535-2640
+Email: special_education@soesd.k12.or.us web: www.soesd.k12.or.us/special_education 5465 S. Pacific Highway Phoenix, OR 97535 Phone: 541-776-8590 Fax: 541-535-2640

 About Special Education

 Special Education programs at Southern Oregon ESD provide evaluative, consultative, and direct special education services to students with disabilities.
 Many Special Education services are available in Jackson, Josephine, and Klamath counties, and some services are also available in Douglas and Lake counties.
 The OR Project curriculum is available worldwide.